 Do not expect to see Stephen Strasburg back on the mound any time soon.

-The Washington Nationals right-hander apparently had a setback in his recovery from thoracic outlet syndrome and has no timetable for a possible return, manager Dave Martinez told reporters on Wednesday.
+The Washington Nationals right-hander apparently had a setback in his recovery form thoracic outlet syndrome and has no timetable for a possible return, manager Dave Martinez told reporters on Wednesday.

 Strasburg, the former World Series MVP, did not report to spring training and is not on the roster.
 He had reportedly recently began a throwing program as he looked to return after making just one start in 2022.